EternalRavager/MultimodalFusionNet/README.md

 ### 🟢 How to Run and Verify (Execution Guide)

-Follow these exact steps to ensure everything works on your machine before the interview.
+Follow these exact steps to ensure everything works on your machine.

 **Step 1: Setup the Folder Structure**
 Create a folder named `multimodal_webpage_classification` and inside it create a `scripts` folder and a `data/raw` folder.